wcpeng/hello-world/README.md

 Just another repository
 Hi !

- This is a test aboutthe GitHub ! :) I am Chris !!
+ This is a test about the GitHub ! :) I am Chris !!